KronosTheLate/DynamicalSystems.jl/docs/src/embedding/dataset.md

 # Numerical Data

 !!! info "Timeseries and datasets"
     The word "timeseries" can be confusing, because it can mean a univariate (also called scalar or one-dimensional) timeseries or a multivariate (also called multi-dimensional) timeseries.
-    To resolve this confusion, in **DynamicalSystems.jl** we have the following convention: **"timeseries"** is always univariate! it refers to a one-dimensional vector of numbers, which exists with respect to some other one-dimensional vector of numbers that corresponds to a time vector.
+    To resolve this confusion, in **DynamicalSystems.jl** we have the following convention: **"timeseries"** is always univariate!
+It refers to a one-dimensional vector of numbers, which exists with respect to some other one-dimensional vector of numbers that corresponds to a time vector.
     On the other hand, we use the word **"dataset"** is used to refer to a *multi-dimensional* timeseries, which is of course simply a group/set of one-dimensional timeseries represented as a [`Dataset`](@ref).
     In some documentation strings we use the word "trajectory" instead of "dataset", which means an ordered multivariate timeseries.